Craniosacral Therapy — Fibromyalgia

 • Gb 30 — at the hip joint — lumbar (low back) pain, hip pain, weakness of legs

-Chinese medicine uses acupressure and acupuncture to re-establish and rebalance the flow of energy.
+Chinese medicine uses acupressure and acupuncture to re-establish and rebalance the flow of energy to treat fibromyalgia.

 Craniosacral therapy and energetic unwinding of the spine, joints & muscles help the body to release the restrictions within the fascia, thus opening up the meridians and letting the energy flow again.
 These therapies are extremely gentle, noninvasive, and very effective.